Build a workspace using data, showcase, and tools Library resources

 Accessing controlled data from the Terra Data LibraryRegistering for Terra does not mean you can access all the hosted data.
 To access restricted data, you must be added to an Access policy for that resource.
 When you try to view data you cannot access, you'll be prompted to request access.

-Screen capture of going to the data library from the main navigation menu and clicking on the controlled-access UK Biobank dataset.
+Screen capture of going to the data library from the main navigation menu and clicking on an example controlled-access dataset.
 When the curser clicks on the browse dataset button, a warning message comes up that you don't have access.
-The cursor hovers over the email link in the warning message for requesting access

 Terra Library datasets